geneontology/minerva/specs/owl-model.md

  * `dc:creator` - automatically added by system for the person who initiated the model
  * `dc:contributor` - automatically added by system for anyone that edits

+A model will typically have an Imports declaration in order to bring a relevant set of classes, object properties and related axioms into scope.
+There is no constraint on what is imported, and conventions may vary by Noctua store.

 ### Core Axiom Types

  * ClassAssertion (rdf:type) -- determines the type of a Node in the model.